netzgut/integral-quartz/README.md

 ## License

-This code is based on / mostly copied from Tynamo Tapestry [RestEasy](https://github.com/tynamo/tapestry-resteasy) by [Tynamo](http://www.tynamo.org).
-It also has the Apache 2.0 license, see `LICENSE.txt` and `NOTICE.txt` for more details.
+Apache 2.0 license, see `LICENSE.txt` and `NOTICE.txt` for more details.